copyleft/calendar-times/README.md

-# TIMELIB
+# CALENDAR-TIMES

-TIMELIB is a calendar time library implemented on top of LOCAL-TIME library.
+CALENDAR-TIMES is a calendar time library implemented on top of LOCAL-TIME library.

 It features zoned time-entities and calculations.